 So that’s it?
-I just pick a slide template?
+I just picked a slide template.

-We’ve mentioned stock content, videos and simulations but you can also import your own.
-25 different question types means your students might even want to sit your test and cumulative scoring is more likely to keep them engaged throughout numerous modules.
+We’ve mentioned stock content, videos, and simulations, but you can also import your own.
+25 different question types mean your students might even want to sit your test, and cumulative scoring is more likely to keep them engaged throughout numerous modules.

 So is Storyline 360 worth it?

 Storyline has an awesome reputation in the e-learning community, and it’s easy to see why when you read through all of those features above.

 So here are the pros and cons in all their brutal glory: